 It’s one thing to get visitors to your site.
 It’s quite another to keep them there.
 How do you get folks to stick around for a while – in other words, how do you achieve “stickiness”?
-A few simple tips can help, serving you like wood glue and handcuffs with an unruly in-law.
+You could read further to know more about this.
+Having said that, given below are a few simple tips that can help, serving you like wood glue and handcuffs with an unruly in-law.

 Windows 8 bothers me because it is so incredibly non-intuitive – and that’s exactly the way I naturally described it to those around me to explain my frustration – “non-intuitive.”
 No one should have to feel any sort of confusion on your site – they should look, and they should find.

 Just think about a time that you have been on a website and have not been able to figure out how to navigate.
 Be a warm presence to visitors.
 Then sell them your high-end hacking software.
 Somebody’s got to infiltrate NASA.